barsoom/devbook/styleguide/css/README.md

 When you find elements in JavaScript, use dedicated JS-only selectors, e.g. `.js-destroy-link`.

 These classes should not be used for styling.
+And styling rules should not be used for JS.

 This means that we can confidently change our JS without breaking styling, or our styling without breaking our JS.